tagion/tagion/documents/architecture/Network_Architecture.md

 * [tagionwave](/src/bin-wave/README.md) is the main task responsible all the service
 - Main services
-	- [Tagion](/documents/architecture/Tagion.md) is the service which handles the all the services related to the rest of the services (And run the HashGraph).
-	- [Tagion Factory](/documents/architecture/TagionFactory.md) This services takes care of the *mode* in which the network is started.
+	- Supervisor manages all the other services
     - [Input Validator](/documents/architecture/InputValidator.md) This service handle the data-stream input to the network.
     - [HiRPC Verifier](/documents/architecture/HiRPCVerifier.md) service is responsible for receiving contracts, ensuring a valid data format of HiRPC requests and compliance with the HiRPC protocol before it is executed in the system.
 	- [Collector](/documents/architecture/Collector.md) service is responsible for collecting input data for a Contract and ensuring the data is valid and signed before the contract is executed by the TVM.